BethHayden01/Minesweeper/README.md

 (Screenshot of broken code)
 This was fixed by the addition of a break after the column input while loop.
 (Screenshot)

+2. The code used to detect if a mine had been hit only responded to integer inputs and therefore produced the following error message.
+(Screenshot)
+This was fixed by altering the structure of my column input to request an integar rather than a string.